-Supporting Principles Evidence that the Council complies with these requirements Evidence / Further action required 4 A - Managing risk 1 Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making Risk Management Strategy Corporate Risk Register Corporate Risks are 'owned' by individual Heads of Service Committee reports include an assessment on risk management Risk Management Strategy due for review 2017 Implementing robust and integrated risk management arrangements and ensuring that they are working effectively arrangements Project management process includes risk registers for individual projects Business and Operational plans include service area/aim risk • Ensuring that responsibilities for managing individual risks are clearly allocated management arrangements
+CIPFA/SOLACE Supporting Principles Evidence that the Council complies with these requirements Evidence / Further action required A - Managing risk Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making Implementing robust and integrated risk management arrangements and ensuring that they are working effectively Ensuring that responsibilities for managing individual risks are clearly allocated Risk Management Strategy Corporate Risk Register Corporate Risks are 'owned' by individual Heads of Service Committee reports include an assessment on risk management arrangements Project management process includes risk registers for individual projects Business and Operational plans include service area/aim risk management arrangements CMT Dashboard Agenda item 41.
+Agenda item 40.

-Supporting Principles Evidence that the Council complies with these requirements Evidence / Further action required B - Managing performance Monitoring service delivery effectively including planning, specification, execution and independent post implementation review Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook Ensuring an effective scrutiny or oversight function is in place which provides constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (Or, for a committee system) Ensuring effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (eg financial statements) Corporate Plan - Building a Better Ipswich Monthly and quarterly performance and risk monitoring Strategic Overview & Scrutiny Committee - Terms of Reference - Work programme
+CIPFA/SOLACE Supporting Principles Evidence that the Council complies with these requirements Evidence / Further action required Monitoring service delivery effectively including planning, specification, execution and independent post implementation review Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook Ensuring an effective scrutiny or oversight function is in place which provides constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (Or, for a committee system) Ensuring effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (eg financial statements) Corporate Plan - Building a Better Ipswich Performance Manager System Strategic Overview & Scrutiny Committee - Terms of Reference - Work programme - Agenda / Minutes - Call-in process Council Committees / Sub-Committees - Agenda / Minutes Area Committees Forthcoming Decisions List Business Planning process Operational Planning process CMT Corporate Performance Dashboard action required

-C - Robust internal control Aligning the risk management strategy and policies on internal control with achieving objectives Evaluating and monitoring risk management and internal control on a regular basis Ensuring effective counter fraud and anticorruption arrangements are in place Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor Ensuring an audit committee or equivalent group/function, which is independent of the executive and accountable to the governing body: - provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective Corporate Risk Register - monitored monthly through CMT - twice-yearly through Audit & Governance Committee Audit & Governance Committee Terms of Reference Anti Fraud & Anti Corruption Policy.
-Register of Cifts & Hospitality Anti Bribery Policy Internal Fraud Plan Internal Audit Plan Business Continuity plans Supporting Principles Evidence that the Council complies with these requirements Evidence / Further action required control environment - that its recommendations are listened to and acted upon C - Robust internal control Aligning the risk management strategy and policies on internal control with achieving objectives Evaluating and monitoring risk management and internal control on a regular basis Ensuring effective counter fraud and anticorruption arrangements are in place Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor Ensuring an audit committee or equivalent group/function, which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment that its recommendations are listened to and Corporate Risk Register - monitored monthly through CMT - twice-yearly through Audit & Governance Committee Audit & Governance Committee Terms of Reference Anti Fraud & Anti Corruption Policy Register of Interests Register of Gifts & Hospitality Anti Bribery Policy Internal Fraud Plan Internal Audit Plan
+CIPFA/SOLACE Supporting Principles Evidence that the Council complies with these requirements Evidence / Further action required CIPFA/SOLACE Supporting Principles C - Robust internal control Aligning the risk management strategy and policies on internal control with achieving objectives Evaluating and monitoring risk management and internal control on a regular basis Ensuring effective counter fraud and anticorruption arrangements are in place Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor Ensuring an audit committee or equivalent group/function, which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective Corporate Risk Register - monitored monthly through CMT - twice-yearly through Audit & Governance Committee Audit & Governance Committee Terms of Reference Anti Fraud & Anti Corruption Policy Register of Interests Register of Gifts & Hospitality Anti Bribery Policy Internal Fraud Plan Internal Audit Plan Business Continuity plans managing risk and maintaining an effective control environment that its recommendations are listened to and acted upon